MiragianCycle/OVIWrite/README.md

 The procrastination associated with writing has disappeared, and I believe part of that is because I don't have to struggle through the bloated mess that is MSWord.

 Editing, too, has become a joy because editing is Vim's superpower.
 Combined with the curated plugins included in OVIWrite, you should be writing, editing and world-building at the speed of thought!

+### The Promise of Plain Text

+Most writers writing on word processors use Rich Text.
+Rich Text, for all its benefits, does come back with significant drawbacks: vendor lock-in being a primary concern.
+Rich Text also doesn't age well.
+Rich text's older, less glamorous kin, Plain Text ages better, doesn't lock you into a vendor, and gives you the freedom to choose the tools that are suited for your work.
+For more, read [The Case for Plain Text](https://github.com/MiragianCycle/OVIWrite/blob/main/PlainTextForWriters.md)

 # INSTALLATION